Crowe828/traveler/README.md

 ## Description

 This website aims to solve all of your travel booking needs.
+It is built using React and is deployed on AWS.

 ## Table of Contents